 After receiving an offer

-To accept your offer of a place at the University, you must complete these two steps:
+To accept your offer, please complete these two steps:

 1. Accept your offer

-2. Pay your deposit
+2. Make your pre-payment

 If you wish to decline your offer, please email firstname.lastname@example.org and quote your student ID number.

 Students on an International Foundation programme are guaranteed a place in University accommodation for their pre-degree programme and for the first year on the degree programme, which may be Year 2 for students on the Science (International Year One) programme.